Letter from Germany: Swim to Infinity and Beyond with Endless Pools

 The team changed the speed every now and again, so I was able to try a few out.
 Every time, it took a while until I got used to the different conditions.

 It was fascinating and, at the same time, a very enjoyable experience!
 The speed is regulated using a remote control, and it seems infinitely variable.
-Beginners, advanced swimmers – I think it’s an effective way to train for everyone.
+Beginners, advanced swimmers – I think for everyone.
 This equipment also has a really high fun factor – particularly when you have such a great team at your side.

 So, would it be your kind of thing?
 Have you ever swum in a counter-current pool?